Tomi Rae Hynie: Paternity of James Brown II

 In a separate CNN interview, Debra Opri, another Brown family attorney, revealed to Larry King that Brown wanted a DNA test performed after his death to confirm the paternity of James II — not for Brown's sake, but for the sake of the other family members.
 In April 2007, Hynie selected a guardian ad litem that she wants the court to appoint to represent James Brown II in the proceedings to establish paternity.

 According to Brown's attorney Buddy Dallas, Brown had a vasectomy in the 1980s while being sued for child support.
 In the 20+ years between the vasectomy and Brown's death, Hynie's child is the only child to claim Brown was his father.
 The estate asked Judge Rodney Peeples to establish a DNA protocol for identifying heirs, after seven years, Hynie's son had taken no DNA test under the protocol.
 In May 2014 a South Carolina judge agreed to the request of Hynie's attorney that any DNA test results for her son would be held "confidential."

-In an interview, Tomi Rae recalls James Brown saying his son would have a better life because he is half white.

 By late 2000 Tomi Rae was pregnant with Brown's son, born in June 2001.
 Brown named the boy after himself – James Brown II – the only child he ever gave his own name to.
 "James thought his son might be president one day," recalls Tomi Rae.
 "When he named him he said, 'I gave him my name because I knew that having my name and being half white, he might actually have a shot in this world.
 He could become the president of the United States one day'.
 He said that this boy was going to do more than he ever did.
 I felt those shoes were too big to fill."